-- (a) To ensure new mixed use developments are of a high architectural standard through design and appropriate selection of external building materials and finishes. - (b) To promote mixed used development that achieves the principles of ecologically sustainable development. - (b) To discourage any development which is, in the opinion of Council, unreasonably detrimental to the surrounding locality in regard to its proposed use, design, height, bulk /form, external appearance and streetscape character. - (c) To minimise any potential adverse impact upon neighbouring land uses in term of amenity, noise, overlooking or loss of privacy. - (d) To ensure that mixed use developments can satisfactorily function totally within their designated site, in terms of on-site car parking, off-street loading/unloading areas and manoeuvring areas and waste disposal. - (e) To ensure that design, placement and height of buildings takes into account any site constraints. - (f) To optimise, balance and/or retain a minimum mix of uses in all business/commercial centres so that they provide an efficient local service role to their communities, in addition to any specialised role they may have. - (g) In order that a broad range of business functions are attracted to commercial zones, the non-residential component of mixed use developments are to be designed and located so that both retail and commercial/office functions may be catered for. - (h) To ensure all mixed use developments make provision for a high standard of landscaping. - (i) To ensure that mixed use developments have particular regard to whether any trees or other vegetation on the land should be preserved.

-4 Design Requirements - Mixed Use Buildings

-4.1 Minimum Site Width
+Objectives (a) To ensure new mixed use developments are of a high architectural standard through design and appropriate selection of external building materials and finishes. (b) To promote mixed used development that achieves the principles of ecologically sustainable development. (b) To discourage any development which is, in the opinion of Council, unreasonably detrimental t the surrounding locality in regard to its proposed use, design, height, bulk /form, external apwhichrance and streetscape character. (c) To minimise any potential adverse impact upon neighbouring land uses in term of amenity, noise, overlooking or loss of privacy. (d) To ensure that mixed use developments can satisfactorily function totally within their designated site, in terms of on-site car parking, off-street loading/unloading areas and manoeuvring areas and waste disposal. (e) To ensure that design, placement and height of buildings takes into account any site constraints. (f) To optimise, balance and/or retain a minimum mix of uses in all business/ commercial centres s that they provide an efficient local service role to their communities, in addition to any specialise role they may have. (g) In order that a broad range of business functions are attracted to commercial zones, the noi residential component of mixed use developments are to be designed and located so that both retail and commercial/office functions may be catered for. (h) To ensure all mixed use developments make provision for a high standard of landscaping. (i) To ensure that mixed use developments have particular regard to whether any trees or other vegetation on the land should be preserved.
+4 Design Requirem ents - Mixed Use Buildings 4.1 Minimum Site Objectives: Width (a) To allow for development of sites which are of sufficient width to accommodate the required

-- (a) To allow for development of sites which are of sufficient width to accommodate the required building envelope, car parking and landscaping requirements. - (b) To allow for development of sites only where the land is not significantly constrained by flood, geotechnical or other environmental hazard - (c) To promote the efficient utilisation of land. - (d) To encourage amalgamation of allotments to provide for improved design outcomes including greater solar access and amenity.

-4.2 Maximum Floor Space Ratio / Density

-- (a) To ensure that the bulk and scale of the building is compatible with surrounding built form and the desired future character of commercial precincts. - (b) To ensure the density is appropriate for the site and its context. - (c) To ensure that density is sustainable in the regional servicing context.
+Width (a) To allow for developments of sites which are of a finite width to accompany address the required (a) To allow for development of sites which are of sufficient width to accommodate the required building envelope, car parking and landscaping requirements. (b) To allow for development of sites only where the land is not significantly constrained by flood, geotewhichical or other environmental hazard (c) To promote the efficient utilisation of land. (d) To encourage amalgamation of allotments to provide for improved design outcomes including greater solar access and amenity.
+4.2 Maximum Floor Objectives: 4.2 Maximum Floor Space Ratio / Density Objectives: (a) To ensure that the bulk and scale of the building is compatible with surrounding built form and the desired future character of commercial precincts. (a) To ensure that the bulk and scale of the building is compatible with surrounding built form and (a) To ensure that the bulk and scale of the building is compatible with surrounding built form and the desired future character of commercial precincts. (a) To ensure that the bulk and scale of the building is compatible with surrounding built form and the desired future character of commercial precincts. (b) To ensure the density is whichropriate for the site and its context.